nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

 Mode: ``bool``
     Enables or disables the Light LC Server.
-    When disabled, the controlled Lightness Server operates independently.
+    When disabled, the controlled Light Lightness Server operates independently.

 Occupancy mode: ``bool``
     The occupancy mode controls whether sensor activity can turn the lights on.